performancecopilot/pcp/README.md

 metric:3.3|c
 ```

-Then value available to PCP will be:
+Value available to PCP will be:

 ```
 pmval statsd.metric